PatrickRWright/share/review.md

 - "because time is limiting reviews need to be placed strategically"
 - "environment: expect mistakes, mistakes are ok"
 - reusable code/functions should be moved into packages / suggestions during review, discussion in group meeting
+- "distribute burden"
+- "standards can prevent knowledge loss when people leave"